Dynamics of stochastic integrate-and-fire networks

 \section{Stochastic integrate-and-fire model}

-We introduce the stochastic leaky integrate-and-fire (LIF) model in discrete time first, before taking a continuous-time limit.
-At each small time step $t \in [T]$, neuron $i \in [N]$ generates $dn_{it} \in \{0, 1\}$ spikes. ($n_{it}$ is the cumulative spike count of neuron $i$ at time $t$.)
+We introduce the stochastic leaky integrate-and-fire (LIF) model in discrete time first and then take a continuous-time limit.
+At each small time step $t \in [T]$, of width $dt$, neuron $i \in [N]$ generates $dn_{it} \in \{0, 1\}$ spikes. ($n_{it}$ is the cumulative spike count of neuron $i$ at time $t$.)
 Neuron $i$ receives inputs $d\bm{n}$ through weighted synaptic filters $\bm{J}$.
-It also has a resting potential $E_i$, which may also depend on external applied currents.
-We take $dn_{it}$ to be generated as a Bernoulli random variable $\eta_{it}$, with spike probability $f(v_{it})dt$, for some function $0 \leq f(v) \leq dt^{-1}$.
-If $f(v) = \theta(v-b) / dt$ where $\theta(x)$ is the Heaviside step function, the deterministic LIF neuron with threshold $b$ is recovered~\cite{zhou_investigating_2021}.
-In the continuous-time limit,
+It also has a resting voltage $E_i$, which may depend on external applied currents.
+We take $dn_{it}$ to be generated as a Bernoulli random variable with spike probability $f(v_{it}) \, dt$, for some intensity function $0 \leq f(v) \leq dt^{-1}$.
+After a spike is emitted, that neuron's membrane voltage is reset to within $\mathcal{O}(dt)$ of the reset value $r$.
+If $f(v) = \theta(v-b) / dt$, where $\theta(x)$ is the Heaviside step function, the deterministic LIF neuron with threshold $b$ is recovered~\cite{zhou_investigating_2021}.
+In the continuous-time limit (Appendix~\ref{app:density}),

-Bold terms denote a vector or matrix-valued function.
+Here, $\dot{n}_i(t^+) \equiv \partial_t n(t^+)$, and $t^+ = t + \epsilon$ for an infinitesimal $\epsilon > 0$ so the membrane potential is reset at time $t$ by an immediately preceding spike.
+Each $\dot{n}_i(t)$ is an inhomogenous Poisson process with intensity $f(v_i(t))$.
+The Poisson spike emission arises as the continuous-time limit of the discrete-time Bernoulli spike train.